majid2851/Kotlin_Modularization/README.md

 #Features
-Offline-first architecture
+Kotlin
-Clean Architecture using MVI pattern
+Clean Architecture
+MVI
-Multi-module project structure
+Multi-module
-Jetpack Compose for UI rendering
+Compose
-Ktor for network communication
+Ktor (Network)
-SQL Delight for caching
+SQL Delight (Caching)
-Coil for image caching
+Coil (Image Caching)
-Unit tests
+Unit Tests
-UI testing with Compose
+UI Testing with Compose
-Hilt for dependency injection
+Hilt Dependency Injection
+Testing with Hilt
+Building an "offline first" application

 Installation
 To use this project, you will need to have Android Studio installed on your machine.
 Follow these steps to install the project: